How to stop Microsoft Edge from opening PDF files

-Windows 10 comes with the new web browser, Edge, that is also set up as the default application for handling several other popular files, such as PDF.
+Windows 10 and 11 contain a built-in web browser, Microsoft Edge, that is also set up as the default application for handling several other popular files, such as PDF.
 If you prefer another program to open the PDF files, you can set up that program using the Default Programs tool of Control Panel.
 You could also use the Open With... command that appears on the right-click menu for the PDF files.

 However, in some situations, changing the default application for handling the PDF files does not stick: it may work once or twice, and then Microsoft Edge takes over, reverting the file association of the PDF files to itself.
 You can try to change the default application once more, but soon Windows "forgets" about your decision and starts opening them with Edge again.
 If you experience such a problem, the following solution might help.